-In the spring of last year, we got a lot of calls at ProfitComm about setting up a remote workforce.
-As office spaces shut down, companies needed to set up employees at a work-from-home environment.
+In the spring of last year, we got many calls at ProfitComm about setting up a remote workforce.
+As office spaces shut down, companies needed to set up employees in a work-from-home environment.
 People needed to be able to take calls from home, as well as communicate with their staff.
 Some companies had already been using Microsoft Teams for collaboration.
 MS Teams integrations with Unified Communications as a Service (UCaaS) or Voice Over IP (VOIP) can help businesses with their communications needs.
 However, figuring out what services MS Teams offers–and what those services cost– can still be complicated.
 Here are some things to know about hosted VOIP/UCaas integrations and Microsoft Teams.

 Microsoft Teams offers Voice Solutions